-R Zachary Torres-Fowler Pepper Hamilton
+R Zachary Torres-Fowler Troutman Pepper

-R Zachary Torres-Fowler is an associate in the construction practice group of Pepper Hamilton LLP and a member of the group's international construction practice.
-Mr Torres-Fowler concentrates his practice in construction-related disputes and has extensive experience in international arbitration matters arising from projects located in Africa, the Middle East and Latin America.
-He has represented owners, EPC contractors and equipment manufacturers in disputes arising from a wide variety of construction projects, including power plants, airports, commercial buildings and other civil infrastructure works.
-Mr Torres-Fowler is also a frequent author in the international arbitration field and has written on topics ranging from best practices in arbitration proceedings to the role of global anti-bribery statutes in international arbitrations.
+Zach concentrates his practice in construction-related disputes and specialises in complex domestic and international arbitration proceedings.
+He has advised clients on nearly every continent in connection with projects in the United States, Africa, the Middle East, and Latin America.
+Zach has represented owners, EPC contractors, and equipment manufacturers in disputes arising from a wide variety of construction projects including power plants, airports, commercial buildings, and other civil infrastructure works.